 Today’s SUGGESTED LISTENING for the CLASSICAL MUSIC SKEPTIC is brought to you by my fabulous sister.

-A hipster if there ever was one, my sister is dark-minded, whip-smart, and an insanely talented photographer.
+A hipster if there ever was one, my sister is dark-minded, whip-smart, and a wildly talented photographer.
 She was a reluctant bassoonist in the seventh and eighth grades, before realizing that her artistic soul had a shutter and a lens, not a reed and a bocal.
 Her attitude toward classical music — my music — is tolerant at best.
 Which is why I was surprised to receive the following Facebook message from her last week:

 so i have to write a 12 page research paper on a topic in baroque flemish art and i wanted to do some sort of comparison thing between painting and music. can you give me some sort of starting point?